 Just as you would choose the highest quality ingredients for a bath powder made at home, ByGrandma’s Skin Brightening Bath Powder for Babies uses only the finest ingredients.
 The sprouted moong beans act as a natural cleanser while the turmeric boosts your baby’s immunity through its anti-bacterial properties.
 Sweet flag root has several therapeutic properties and also acts as an insect repellent.

 At bath time, all you need to do is mix a part of the bath powder with water to make a smooth paste.
 You can then scrub your baby’s skin lightly with this paste.
 Rinse off with water and use a towel to pat dry your baby.

-Try our Skin Brightening Bath Powder for Babies & Quick Cold Relief Oil to take care of your babies skin.Check out the ByGrandma website today and order it today.
+Try our other products for mom and babies skin care.Check out the ByGrandma website today and order it today.